Star Trek Lower Decks (LOW) Season 3

 In the end, it all boils down to a simple misunderstanding, and a usually very avoidable one.
 As I already mentioned, Carol Freeman has a skewed perception of many things.
 She doesn't give her daughter the benefit of the doubt.
 And Ransom doesn't support her in any way either.
 Mariner, on the other hand, doesn't bother to try to defend herself, which I think is understandable in her situation.
 But one thought crosses my mind after watching.
 Freeman thinks that Mariner set her up and that everyone else must have been full of praise for her in the interviews.
 Victoria from FNN, in contrast, makes it look like Mariner was very kind to her mother, whereas the other interviewees were mocking the captain and their crewmates.
 I don't think the latter part is necessarily true.
 It may be just a "truth" that the journalist composed from random negative statements, to support a narrative she wants to get across.
 In my view, the story is just as much about criticism of the media as about the unfortunate mother-daughter conflict.
 I wish this aspect had been more than just clandestine.

-All in all, "Trusted Sources" is neither as funny nor as meaningful as other recent episodes.
-It merely does its job to set up the season finale, with Mariner as an "archeologist" at Petra Aberdeen's side as foreshadowed in "Reflections".
+All in all, "Trusted Sources" is a bit less fun than other recent episodes.
+It ends just as it really gets interesting, with Victoria compiling a report that I personally wouldn't trust and with Carol's heartbreaking realization that she did an injustice to her daughter.
+Other than that, the episode does its job to set up the season finale, with Mariner as an archeologist at Petra Aberdeen's side as foreshadowed in "Reflections".
 It does so at the cost of ignoring or reverting character developments.
 I hope the finale will be the end that justifies the means.

 Annotations